-command causes data fo be placed at the beginning of the data file.
-If a form number is specified on the command, or if a form is currently in memory, that form is "entered" -- i.e., the form is displayed with the cursor at the first non-constant field.
+command initializes a data tape and causes data to be placed at the beginning of the data file.
+If a form number is specified on the START command; or if a form is currently in memory; the form is "entered" -- i.e., the form is displayed with the cursor at the first non-constant field.
 If there is no form in memory, control is returned to the interpreter's monitor.